 The name does make sense, though, when you consider the nearby area was once an entranceway in the walled fortifications that surrounded Vienna’s old town in earlier centuries.

-Over the next few years, the Austrians set about various rebuilding efforts, which included constructing the Burgtor: a gateway within a purely representative curtain wall, leading onto Heldenplatz and the Hofburg complex.
+Over the next few years, the Austrians set about various rebuilding efforts.
+This included constructing what we know as the Burgtor.
+The gateway led into Heldenplatz square and the Hofburg and sat within a broadly representative curtain wall.

 The original design by Luigi Cagnola was never completed.
 Instead, most of what we see can be ascribed to Pietro Nobile (1774-1854).
 This Swiss-born architect also designed, for example, the nearby Theseus Temple.